 To pass the test you will need to answer at least 43 out of 50 questions correctly.
 You will take the test using a computer screen.
 You will select your answers by simply touching the area of the screen that shows the answer of your choice.

 No previous computer experience is required.
 You will have up to 15 minutes to get used to the system before starting your test.
 There will be staff available to help if required.

 The screens are easy to read and only one question will appear on the screen at the time.
 You will be able to move forwards or backwards through the questions at any time to look at the questions again to complete or to alter your answer.
 The new system will inform you if you have not completed your answer fully.

 At the end of the test your answers will be calculated and you will be given your test result.

 If you fail on your first attempt, don’t worry – about 50% of candidates fail their first theory test.
-There will be no limit on the number of times the theory test can be taken and there is no minimum time period imposed between attempts at the test, other than booking dates being full.
+There is no limit on the number of times the theory test can be taken, however you must wait 3 days before taking a failed test again.